Geonovum/testbed-spatial-APIs/topic #4 Generic vs Convenience approach for Spatial data APIs/README.md

 #### Code review on library

 The design of the library as well as the implementation have been submitted to the project owners of Goaf (a team of Kadaster).
 They were asked to criticize the design.
 They find the implementation, at face value, sufficient for further exploration.
-They want to use this library for a different project.
+They want to explore the possibility of using this library for different other projects via a proof-of-concept.
 The have also stated that a conclusion cannot be drawn without actual using the code in a different project.

 #### Ease of expansion